junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 #### Act 1

-Lights in Castiel's eyes brighten up immediately in Dean's chanting, then through his mouth.
-Then through every single eye spread on the three spinning rings.
+Lights brighten up in Castiel's eyes immediately in Dean's chanting, then in his mouth.
+Then in every single eye spread on the three spinning rings.

 The lights are so bright that the sun would be ashamed of its dimness.
 Dean doesn't want to close his eyes, not this time. *If it burns, then let it burn.* He decides.